jithujoshyjy/Cliver/README.md

 \b == \'b'
 \c == \'c'
 type(\a) # type :: Char
-# ranges from 0!x to ffffffff!x
+# ranges from 0!cx to ffffffff!cx
 ```

 #### Strings